cldellow/cldellow.github.io/_posts/2018-06-21-sqlite-parquet-vtable.markdown

 _Hello, reader!
 If you work with big files and S3, you may find my [s3patch](https://s3patch.com) utility useful._

+_Or, hire me to help you with your data problems.
+[Email me](mailto:cldellow@gmail.com) to see if I have availability._

 ---
 _This blog post explains the motivation for the creation of a SQLite virtual table extension for Parquet files.
 Go to [cldellow/sqlite-parquet-vtable](https://github.com/cldellow/sqlite-parquet-vtable) if you just want the code._